last9/openmetrics-registry/README.md

-# iox-agent-registry
+# openmetrics-registry

-Modules to be used by IOX Agent.
+Modules to be used by Openmetrics-exporter.

 > What Terraform is for Cloud Operations, IOX is for Metrics.
 >